 - The Palm area features Polyurethane to enhance grip

 - The fabric used as lining inside the glove is made of 100% polyester for comfort

 - Dri-Max waterproof inserts ensure your hands remain dry for extended durations

-- Has ultra-soft insulation fabric keeps your hands warm and feels soft to touch
+- Has ultra-soft insulation fabric that keeps your hands warm and feels soft to touch

 - It features a reinforced polyurethane wrap caps, palm, cuffs, and wipes to keep them secure

 2. Heritage Extreme Winter Glove